Establish thy word to thy servant, in thy fear.

 All this came to be starting with the Blessed Virgin Mary, the handmaid of the Lord when the angel Gabriel appeared to her in the month of Nisan to give her the good news of salvation.
 Mary conceived the Divine Word in her womb, for she had found favor with God, who had put His spirit within her at the first instant of her conception.
 The Spirit came into her heart and filled her soul with a full abundance of His grace.
 And, so, she physically conceived Jesus, as the Apostles and all the disciples would spiritually conceive him, for the Church to be born.
 There could be no Church if it weren’t for her spotless and unblemished prototype: The Blessed Virgin Mary.
 No bride of Christ could have been born without the personal spouse of the Holy Spirit who has sanctified the Church by His presence only by having first sanctified Mary’s womb.
 Our Blessed Lady represents in her person the nuptial union between Christ and his Church.

 What was fulfilled on Pentecost in the heart and soul of mankind was anticipated in the heart and soul of Mary.
 She was the first member to have formed the mystical Body of Christ with her Son as Head.
-Our Blessed Lady pronounced her Fiat because the charity of God was poured forth into her heart by His sanctifying grace through the Spirit who was given to her (Rom 5:5).
-She received the Spirit of adoption as a daughter of God whereby she could joyfully cry “Abba Father” (Rom 8:15): “May it be done to me according to thy word.”
+Our Blessed Lady pronounced her Fiat because the charity of God was poured forth into her heart by His sanctifying grace through the Spirit who was given to her (Romans 5:5).
+She received the Spirit of adoption as a daughter of God whereby she could joyfully cry “Abba Father” (Romans 8:15): “May it be done to me according to thy word.”
 There could be no Pentecost without the Incarnation, no incarnation without the Virgin Mary.
 Her Fiat or loving consent was her “I do.”
 The Annunciation was Mary’s wedding day.
 Her marriage with the Divine Bridegroom in the Holy Spirit was consummated the first instant she conceived him in her womb so that he would be conceived in the womb of the virgin Church and born into the world through the proclamation of the Gospel and the administration of the Sacraments – signs of our new life with God.

 Perhaps we could say the Church was born at the Annunciation.
 The Incarnation did occur within the sanctuary of Mary’s immaculate heart.
 Her innermost being was where her Divine Son was initially conceived before he should physically enter his mother’s sacred womb.
-Mary the immaculate mother was in her person the “holy and unblemished bride” of her Son – a living symbol of the Church (Eph 5:27).
+Mary the immaculate mother was in her person the “holy and unblemished bride” of her Son – a living symbol of the Church (Ephesians 5:27).
 The Holy Spirit overshadowed and filled her with an abundance of even more grace since she was trusting and obedient to God whom she loved and adored above all created things.
 The heart of Mary was a redeemed heart of flesh which foreshadowed the upper room where the redeemed would be gathered waiting for the promised Spirit to inflame their hearts with the law of Christ.

 The mystery of the heart of the Church was originally manifested in the heart of Mary when she joyfully consented to be the mother of God incarnate and our Divine Bridegroom.
 She kept God’s words and signs, pondering them in her heart all her life, and even more fervently since the angel appeared to her.
-(Lk 2:19, 51).
+(Luke 2:19, 51).
 The Holy Spirit came down in the upper room because Mary had persevered in faith to the end.
 By her perseverance in faith, conversions of the heart in living souls would take place from the day the Church was born (Acts 2:41).
-Mary truly is the Mother of the Church, our mother in virtue of our marriage covenant with her divine Son (Jn 2:2-11).
+Mary truly is the Mother of the Church, our mother in virtue of our marriage covenant with her divine Son (John 2:2-11).

 Thus, Mary represents the Church her Son has established – the New Jerusalem coming down from heaven – as the prototype of all faithful believers.
 Because of her faith working through love, God’s only Son became man by the power of the Holy Spirit.
 By her salutary consent, many sons and daughters were to be born to God from the womb of the Church by the power of that same Holy Spirit who overshadowed her.
 All the prophecies were fulfilled in Mary, Isaiah’s sign of the restoration, for the Holy Spirit had breathed life into her soul, this same Spirit who shall change the world in the last age in collaboration with her.